nasa/isaac/dense_map/geometry_mapper/readme.md

       The default is 0.
     --foreshortening_delta: A smaller value here will result in holes in depth images being filled more aggressively but potentially with more artifacts in foreshortened regions.
+Works only with positive --depth_hole_fill_diameter.
     --median_filters: Given a list "w1 d1 w2 d2 ... ", remove a depth
       image point if it differs, in the Manhattan norm, from the median of cloud points in the pixel window of size wi centered at it by more than di.
-This removes points sticking out for each such i.
+This removes points sticking out for each such
+      i.
 The default is "7 0.1 25 0.1".
     --depth_hole_fill_diameter: Fill holes in the depth point clouds with this diameter, in pixels.
 This happens before the clouds are fused.
-It is suggested to not make this too big, as more hole-filling happens on the fused mesh later (see --max_hole_diameter).
-The default is 30.
+If set to a positive value it can fill really big holes but may introduce artifacts.
+It is better to leave the hole-filling for later, once the mesh is fused (see --max_hole_diameter).
+      The default is 0.
     --reliability_weight_exponent: A larger value will give more weight to depth points corresponding to pixels closer to depth image center, which are considered more reliable.
 The default is